Maddox-zephyr/ESP8266_adc_test/README.md

 	Column G is the percentage error that the ESP9266 differs from the ADS1015 (scaled by the voltage divider ratio).
 	Error is between 0 % and 2%

-	As documented by Adafruit, their Lithium-Ion batteries shut off at 3 volts, hence the data ends at 3 volts :-)
+	The battery ran the ESP8266 for 2.5 days for this test.
+As documented by Adafruit, their Lithium-Ion batteries shut off at 3 volts, hence the data ends at 3 volts :-)		It took about four hours to recharge the battery with the HUZZAH Feather ESP8266 plugged into a USB port on the computer (Feather charges at 100 ma)